quangnamng/mobotscp/README.md

 # mobotscp
-ROS package for MoboTSCP - Solution to the Mobile robot's Task Sequencing and Clustering Problem (TSCP) based on Travelling Salesman Problem (TSP) and Set Cover Problem (SCP)
+ROS package for MoboTSCP - Solution to the Mobile robot's Task Sequencing and Clustering Problem

 ## Getting started